dj311/uniclick/readme.md

-Click on any text using just your keyboard. `uniclick` takes a screenshot of your desktop, runs optical character recognition (OCR) on it, then provides you with a narrowing UI select a word.
-Once complete, you cursor will be moved to the center of your selected word.
-It will click or double-click on request.
+Click on any text using just your keyboard. `uniclick` takes a screenshot of your desktop, runs optical character recognition (OCR) on it, then displays narrowing UI that allows you to select a word.
+Once your target word is selected, you cursor will be moved to its center. uniclick will click or double-click on request.

 Here's a demo: